Anakin-bb8/Nuitka-GUI-NPTE/README.md

 # Now avaiable on MacOS!
-To install, go in the MacOS folder and download the latest release (Is highly raccomended to follow the instructions below) NOTE: On macos, to set the icon you will need to install the imageio plugin with: `pip3 install imageio`.
+To install, go in the MacOS folder and download the latest release (Is highly raccomended to follow the instructions below) NOTE: On macos, if you want to set the icon from a .png or .jpeg file you will need to install the imageio plugin with: `pip3 install imageio`.

 # Description
 This software is completely developed in Python language and converted in `.exe` with the nuitka Python library.